RogaJ23/Roger_Bluestamp_Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project

+The Starter Project that I created was the retro arcade game.
+It is composed of a microcontroller, LED dot matrix screens, digital tube, keyboard, buzzer, and power supply circuit.
+The process was to solder all of the parts onto the PCB, and then also to connect a battery holder to the PCB for the game to work.
+Process:
+1. First solder all the buttons to the PCB(6)
+2. Solder the 5 joints of the micro USB
+3. Solder the 220uF electrolytic capacitor.(Long pin into +, short pin into -)
+4. Solder the self-lock switch
+5. Solder the buzzer, 2 dot matrix modules, and digital display tube
+6. Test the game kit using the micro USB
+7. Install the battery case on the back of the shell
+8. Use bolts to stabilize and connect the shells
+9. Finally, installed button caps and shell to the PCB, to protect the kit and make it nice to hold Some difficulties that I encountered were during soldering because the parts were so closely compacted.
+Using a multimeter, I determined the parts that were wrongly connected and used both a desoldering pump and desoldering wire to remove overlapping metal.
+With these changes and also connecting a battery holder to the PCB, I was finally able to make it work and encased it in a protective shell.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.